tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 In the Specifications the phrase "interpreted as" SHOULD BE interpreted by Implementers to mean:

-1. where Darwin Core (Wieczorek et al. 2012) data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be parsed into the target data type in the language of implementation (e.g., "1" as the integer 1), **or**
+1. where Darwin Core (Wieczorek et al. 2012) data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be cast into the target data type in the language of implementation (e.g., "1" as the integer 1), **or**
 2. matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), **or**
 3. interpreting the representation of a numeric value (e.g., a Roman numeral) as a number (e.g., an integer).

 When interpretations of strings containing Roman numerals as numbers is intended, guidance associated with the text, usually in the skos:note for the Test, MUST be explicit about this meaning.
-For example, the skos:note for the Test [AMENDMENT_MONTH_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/2e371d57-1eb3-4fe3-8a61-dff43ced50cf) states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use Roman numeral months to avoid language and day/month vs moth/day order." this is explicit guidance for the meaning of "interpreted as" in the Specification for this Test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive;"
+For example, the skos:note for the Test [AMENDMENT_MONTH_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/2e371d57-1eb3-4fe3-8a61-dff43ced50cf) states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use Roman numeral months to avoid language and day/month vs month/day order."
+This is explicit guidance for the meaning of "interpreted as" in the Specification for this Test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive".

 #### 2.3.4 Handling Leading and Trailing Whitespace (normative)

-Whitespace refers to characters such as spaces and tabs that affect rendering of printed or displayed output but which themselves are not printed (see the [Glossary](../../intro/index.md#6-glossary)).
+Whitespace refers to characters such as spaces and tabs that affect rendering of printed or displayed output, but which themselves are not printed (see the [Glossary](../../intro/index.md#6-glossary)).

 A field that only includes whitespace MUST be treated as bdq:Empty.

-In bdqffdq:Validation Tests that require the lookup of a bdq:sourceAuthority, leading and/or trailing whitespace may cause the test to return a NOT_COMPLIANT result as no preprocessing is performed on the data, and the literal value, with leading or trailing whitespace is not exactly matched in the source authority.
-This behavior MAY be subject to the internals and behavior of external source authorities, and may not be under the control of test implementers.
+In bdqffdq:Validation Tests that require the lookup of a bdq:sourceAuthority, leading and/or trailing whitespace may cause the Test to return a NOT_COMPLIANT result as no preprocessing is performed on the data, and the literal value, with leading or trailing whitespace is not exactly matched in the source authority.
+This behavior MAY be subject to the internals and behavior of external source authorities, and may not be under the control of Test implementers.
 Leading and trailing whitespaces SHOULD be stripped out in a subsequent bdqffdq:Amendment Tests.
 When the same bdqffdq:Validation Test is re-run in a post-amendment phase with the proposed changes applied to its inputs, COMPLIANT results would be expected (if the value matches a value in the source authority).

 Validations that match input values against a source authority SHOULD perform an exact match against that source authority (unless the Test specifies otherwise).

-Amendments SHOULD propose changes with leading or trailing whitespace removed (unless the Test specifies otherwise).
+Amendments SHOULD propose changes with leading or trailing whitespace removed unless the Test specifies otherwise.

 ## 3 Compliant Implementation (normative)

-In order to be considered as compliant with BDQ Core, an implementation MUST meet the requirements of this section.
+BDQ Core defines a library of Tests that can be used in Data Quality Reports and in Data Quality Assurance.
+However, the Tests can not assert or assure quality independently of a UseCase.
+A UseCase defining a suite of Tests needed to assert or filter for quality is required.
+Without it, an Implementation of a Test Suite IS NOT compliant with BDQ Core.
+Furthermore, all of the TESTS required by a UseCase must be implemented and individually compliant with BDQ Test Specifications in order for the UseCase Test Suite to be compliant with BDQ Core.

+An implementation of a Test Suite MUST include all bdqcore:SingleRecord Validation, Amendment, and Measure Tests for each UseCase it implements.
+An Implementation MUST provide complete coverage for at least one bdqffdq:UseCase.
+Implementations MAY include additional Tests and additional UseCases.
+Implementations SHOULD be explicit about the composition of implemented Tests into Policies and UseCases.

 The most important elements of BDQ Core are the structure that holds explicit descriptions of what a data quality Test is intended to do, and the consistent structure for reporting the results from the execution of a Test upon data.
-We expect that implementers will implement sets of these Tests that fit their data quality needs, and may also implement other Tests that are specifically suited for their domain.
-BDQ Core provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.
+We expect that implementers will implement suites of these Tests that fit their data quality needs (their UseCase), including Tests that are specifically suited for their domain.
+BDQ Core provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases in BDQ Core, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.

-An implementation of a Test MUST include all bdqcore:SingleRecord Validation, Amendment, and Measure Tests for each implemented UseCase.
-An Implementation MUST provide complete coverage for at least one bdqffdq:UseCase, and MAY provide implementations for more or all of the bdqffdq:UseCases.
-New implementations MAY include additional Tests and additional UseCases.
-Implementations SHOULD be explicit about the composition of implemented tests into Policies and UseCases.

 Results from each Test MUST be produced in the form Response.status, Response.result, and Response.comment, with one Test producing one Response.
-Results MAY include Response.qualifier (See 4 Extension Points).
+Results MAY include Response.qualifier (see section [4 Extension Points](#4-extension-points-normative)).
 The values of Response.status and Response.result MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a Response.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a Response.
-See the bdqcore: landing page section on the [Structure of a Response](../../bdqcore/index.md#31-Structure-of-Response-normative) for further normative guidance on Responses as RDF or as data structures.
+See the [Structure of a Response](../../bdqcore/index.md#31-Structure-of-Response-normative) section of the [BDQ Core Tests and Assertions](../../bdqcore/index.md) for further normative guidance on Responses as RDF or as data structures.
 See section [5.1 The Response Object](#51-The-Response-Object-normative) for further normative guidance on Responses.

 Additional Tests that conform to BDQ Core MUST describe those Tests using the bdqffdq Framework, those Tests MUST use the same Response structures, and those Tests MUST be related to bdqffdq:UseCases, either those defined in the standard or additional use cases.

 Implementations MUST provide Parameterized Tests that support the default Parameter values.
 Implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce an implementation of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.

 How a Test responds when given a parameter value that is not supported by the implementation is not specified.
 Implementers SHOULD handle this in a manner appropriate for their implementation framework.
-Unless specified in the Specification, implementations MUST NOT use Response.status="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.
+Unless otherwise noted in the Specification, implementations MUST NOT use Response.status="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.

-Implementers are encouraged to produce means of testing data quality in bulk in settings such as SQL queries on relational data stores where construction of Response objects is not feasible, but the logic of a Specification can be framed as a question on a data store.
+Implementers are encouraged to produce the means to test data quality in bulk in settings such as SQL queries on relational data stores where construction of Response objects is not feasible, but the logic of a Specification can be framed as a question on a data store.
 Such non-Framework implementations MUST NOT assert compliance with BDQ Core.

 Within the Response.result for an Amendment Test, the order of key-value pairs is not specified and MAY vary.